Amaranga/Titanic-Classification-project/README.md

 - Download/clone the repository
 - check the data path
-- run the cells in the jupyter
+- run the Jupyter notebook

 ## Tech Stack